10 Day Guided Wildlife Safari

 Once you have explored Sossusvlei, Deadvlei and surrounding dune fields to your heart’s content you can enjoy a relaxed picnic brunch in the shade of a camel thorn tree.
 You then return to Sossus Dune Lodge in the early afternoon in time for a late lunch, with the option to visit Sesriem Canyon afterwards if you haven’t already done so the day before.
 The rest of the afternoon is at your leisure (from experience, this is usually welcomed after an exhilarating morning in the dunes).

-Your stay for the next 2 nights will be in a central guesthouse in this delightful resort town with its German colonial architecture (full board).
+Your stay for the next 2 nights will be at the Delight Hotel, the ideal base for exploring this delightful resort town with its German colonial architecture (full board).

 After an early breakfast your guide will drive you along the scenic coastal road back south to Walvis Bay for a memorable kayaking adventure within the outer lagoon.
 After meeting your kayaking guide you will be taken on a short scenic drive to Pelican Point to see its lighthouse and windswept beauty, stopping briefly at the salt works to view the variety of birdlife on your way to the launch point.
 The kayaking is an ideal way of seeing Cape fur seals, Heaviside and bottlenose dolphins, pelicans, flamingos and a wide variety of other sea birds.
 If you are lucky, there is also a chance of seeing whales, leatherback turtles and sunfish.
 During the course of the day the guide will stop and inform you about the environment and light refreshments will be served on the beach before heading back to Walvis Bay.